Prem-sharma34/cryptodesk-api/README.md

 # CryptoDesk API

-A secure, scalable REST API platform for managing crypto asset watchlists — built as part of the PrimeTrade.ai Backend Developer Intern assignment.
+A secure, scalable REST API platform for managing crypto asset watchlists.
 Users can register, authenticate, and maintain a personal watchlist of crypto assets.
 Admins manage the master list of available assets.

 ---